redis/redis-om-node/README.md

 #### Chaining Searches

 So far we've been doing searches that match on a single field.
-However, we often want to query on multiple field.
+However, we often want to query on multiple fields.
 Not a problem:

 ```javascript
 let albums = await repository.search